 4 stars = Excellent

 3 stars = Average/Decent

-2 stars = Below average, I probably wouldn’t recommend
+2 stars = Below average, I wouldn’t recommend

-1 stars = I didn’t enjoy this at all and would never recommend
+1 star = I didn’t enjoy this at all and would never recommend